 I fear that leaving my current job will impact the great friendships I’ve made at my current job — I will commit to having lunch or dinner (at least once a month) with my soon-to-be-former colleagues Kevin, Samantha & Lakshmi long after I’ve left my current employer.

 The act of merely writing these I will statements will make you more mindful of your jpb purpose.

 So, now you have a purpose statement along with some I will action items.

 I sometimes print out the action items to reinforce doing them…but, again, you’re ok if you don’t do every one.
 Low-pressure.

 The purpose statement should be simple enough to memorize — and you can refine it as you think more about it.

 I promise you that if you do this exercise, you will be more purposeful on your job search.

-About the Author — Rob is the Co-founder & CEO of Ongig, the first-ever Employer Branding SaaS that allows employers to attract the best talent in the world faster (including by letting candidates and employers make comments to each other in an open dialogue!).
-Yelp, Autodesk, GoDaddy, Auction.com and BMC Software are among the early customers of the Ongig SaaS.
+About the Author — Rob is the Co-founder & CEO of Ongig, the video job description platform that unites candidates and employers through video, pictures, chat and more.
+Yelp, Autodesk, GoDaddy, Auction.com and BMC Software are among the early clients leveraging Ongig for their job descriptions.